 5. Economic empowerment for employees

 Companies can also conduct economic empowerment activities for employees.
 The company will allocate funds to improve employee skills through training and seminars.
 In addition, there are cooperatives for employees, training in entrepreneurial capabilities so that employees can increase income, as well as business fund assistance for employees.
+These training activities can also be carried out more efficiently with the HRM system.

 Benefits of Corporate Social Responsibility (CSR)